vericast/conda-mirror/README.md

                         debug.
-  --config CONFIG       Path to the yaml config file --pdb                 Enable PDB debugging on exception --version             Print version and quit
+  --config CONFIG       Path to the yaml config file --pdb                 Enable PDB debugging on exception --num-threads NUM_THREADS
+                        Num of threads for validation.
+1: Serial mode.
+0: All available.
+  --version             Print version and quit
 ```